Key Takeaways

 After the initial 72-hour survival phase, the grind begins.
 If your home survived, you may not be allowed back for days or weeks while authorities assess structural safety, downed power lines, and hazardous materials.
 If your home didn’t survive, you’re entering a months-to-years recovery process.

 Temporary housing fills up fast.
 FEMA assistance takes weeks to process.
-The things people don’t think about start compounding: kids need school, prescriptions need refilling, commute routes may run through a closed fire zone.
+The things you don’t think about start compounding: kids need school, prescriptions need refilling, commute routes may run through a closed fire zone.
 Water systems may be contaminated by benzene and other toxins from burned structures — after the Camp Fire, Paradise’s water system was contaminated for over a year.
-If you need reliable water access during displacement, understanding water filtration and purification methods becomes essential, not optional.

 Supply chains buckle.
 Gas stations run dry.
 Air quality may remain hazardous for weeks — California’s 2020 fire season blanketed the entire West Coast in smoke for over a month.
 This is the phase where having solid emergency camping gear for disaster displacement isn’t a luxury — it’s the difference between sleeping in your car and having a functional temporary setup with shelter, cooking capability, and water filtration.

-Mental health deteriorates quickly in this phase.
+Mental health deteriorates quickly here.
 The adrenaline of evacuation fades and is replaced by grief, frustration, and exhausting bureaucracy.
 Don’t underestimate this.
 It takes people down.
 FEMA’s crisis counseling program and the Disaster Distress Helpline (1-800-985-5990) are available after declared disasters.

 Long-Term Wildfire Recovery: What to Expect